-As with our price instruments, our identifying assumption is that the variation in conflict across municipalities is orthogonal to unobservable factors affecting child development.
-Although this assumption is not testable, in Table 4 we provide empirical evidence that is strongly suggestive of its validity: we show that the incidence of conflict is not associated with mothers' baseline characteristics or with household wealth.
-In the first column, we use measurements of variables related to maternal skills as explanatory variables, while in the second column we use factor scores for maternal skills, which summarize more information and improve the power of our test.

-While the conflict itself was mainly over in the sampled communities by the time of our experiment, there were sporadic terrorist attacks during the period of the intervention.
-To check that our measure of maternal childhood exposure to conflict is not related to current violence (which could have a direct impact on the child), we also include a measure of such attacks in these regressions.
-The results in Table 4 strongly suggest that they are not.
+As with our price instruments, our identifying assumption is that the variation in conflict across municipalities is orthogonal to unobservable factors affecting the development of the cohort of children we are studying.
+Although this assumption is not testable, in Table 3 we show that the incidence of conflict is not associated with mothers' baseline characteristics or with household wealth: all coefficients are very small and insignificant with a joint p-value of 0.22.
+Among these variables we also include the incidence of terrorist activities around the time the child was born: while the conflict itself was mainly over in the sampled communities by the time of our experiment, there were sporadic terrorist attacks during the period of the intervention.
+We included this variable to check that our measure of maternal childhood exposure to conflict is not related to current violence, which could have a direct impact on the child.
+The results in Table 3 strongly suggest that they are not.
 Thus, as is evident from these results, the past incidence of conflict is not associated with baseline characteristics relevant for child development.
-Individually all variables are insignificant, and the p-values for the joint significance of the right hand side variables are 0.46 and 0.35 in each regression respectively.
 However, as we show below, mothers' childhood exposure to conflict is a strong determinant of the quality time that they spend with their child.